OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 1. You may enter as many scripts as you like, but each must be accompanied by a separate entry and the required entry fee.

 2. Entries must be written in English.
 The screenplay(s) must be original and unproduced at the time of submission.
 Optioned scripts are acceptable for entry.

-5. Feature Scripts must be between 70-125 pages in length.
-Short Scripts must be between 3-45 pages in length.
+4. Feature Scripts must be between 70-130 pages in length.
+TV and Web series scripts must be between 10 and 60 pages in length.
 All pages other than the first page should be numbered.

-8. Once a screenplay has been submitted, substitutions of new drafts will be not accepted under any circumstances.
+9. Once a screenplay has been submitted, substitutions of new drafts will not be accepted under any circumstances.

 10. Writer(s) retain ALL rights for their entry(ies) when entering our competition.

 11. Adaptations are acceptable for entry in our competition only if you have all the appropriate and/or required approvals/waivers/permissions from any and all right holders.
 If you are unsure, please consult an entertainment attorney for your own protection.

 1.Judging will be anonymous.
 Upon receipt, your screenplay(s)

 will be assigned corresponding numbers, and your screenplay(s) will be identifiable to the judges by number only.